Visit London with Kids

 The Travelodge hotels are a budget brand in the UK and they are very reasonably priced for Central London and cater well for families, with all hotels offering family rooms.
-Covent Garden and Marylebone are our two favourite areas to stay in London and easily top as some of the best areas to stay in London for familiy travel.
+Covent Garden and Marylebone are our two favourite areas to stay in London and are easily some of the best areas to stay in London for family travel.

 Where to eat in London with kids